• Skip to main content

 garlic and herb compound butter

-• Yes, you can!
-If you prefer unsalted butter, simply add a pinch of salt to taste while mixing in the garlic and herbs, or leave it out entirely.
+Absolutely!
+If you prefer unsalted butter, simply add a pinch of salt when adding the garlic and herbs to reduce sodium.

 garlic dill and chive compound butter